Parameter estimation for discretely sampled stochastic heat equation driven by space-only noise: Concluding remarks

+where $x_i$'s form a uniform partition of $(0,\pi)$.
+Using \cite[Theorem~3.2]{CialencoKimLototsky2019}, it is easy to show that $\widehat{\theta}^F_N$ is a consistent estimator of $F_{t_2,t_1}(k^2\theta)$, as $N\to\infty$, and where $F_{a,b}(x)=(1-e^{-ax})/(1-e^{-bx})$.
+The rate of convergence of this estimator remains an open problem.
+Importantly from statistical point of view, in this case the joint estimation of $\theta$ and $\sigma$ in the discrete sampling scheme can be now disentangled, and first we estimate $\theta$ fairly simple, and then estimate $\sigma$ by one of the methods presented herein.
+Noticeable, it is not clear at this stage how this argument can be transferred to the case of the full space $G=\bR$.

+An important aspect of the obtained results is providing a pathway to statistical analysis of stochastic processes with smooth paths.
+We showed that reducing smoothness by naive manipulations of derivatives may lead to nontrivial biases.
+In the recent paper \cite{CKP21}, the core idea developed in this manuscript was successfully applied, via some inductive steps, to semi-linear SPDEs driven by an additive noise, colored in space (of any degree).

-Finally, an important extension of the current work is to consider nonlinear counterparts of \eqref{eq:1dPAM}, which will contribute to the limited literature (cf. \cite{IgorNathanAditiveNS2010,PasemannStannat2019} and references therein) on statistical inference for nonlinear SPDEs.
+An important extension of the current work is to consider nonlinear counterparts of \eqref{eq:1dPAM}, which will contribute to the limited literature (cf. \cite{IgorNathanAditiveNS2010,PasemannStannat2019,CKP21,ACP2020} and references therein) on statistical inference for nonlinear SPDEs.
+The general line of attack is to use the same estimators from the linear equation, and prove that the solution of the nonlilnear equation can be represented as a smooth perturbation if its linear counterpart, hence preserving quadratic variation type arguments in derivation of the estimators.

+For simplicity, we assumed zero initial data, $u(0,x)=0, \ x\in G$, but morally, due to the same smooth perturbation arguments, the results remain true for any smooth initial data.
+This was also confirmed through numerical experiments.